 Today, the main political line of division in the United States is not between the regions of North and South (insofar as such regions can still be said to exist) but between elite and nonelite.
 As I have tried to make plain … for the last 15 years, the elite, based in Washington, New York, and a few large metropolises, allies with the underclass against Middle Americans, who pay the taxes, do the work, fight the wars, suffer the crime, and endure their own political and cultura1 dispossession at the hands of the elite and its underclass vanguard.

-Fake Indian’s faux populism is an attempt to tap into this, but she is a product of the managerial class and her message is aimed at members of that class.
+Warren’s faux populism is an attempt to tap into this, but she is a product of the managerial class and her message is aimed at members of that class.
 Clinton crying poor mouth is a similar attempt.
-Brat is different and comparing his appeal to that of Fake Indian is a category error by Goldberg.
-Brat is aiming at the Middle American Radical.
+Brat is different and comparing his appeal to that of Warren is a category error.
+Of course, Goldberg knows this and is trying to prevent conservatives from embracing the Sam Francis style populism by demonizing all forms of populism as left-wing.
+It’s classic neocon subversion.

 The question is whether any of it really matters at this point.
-Fake Indian is no populist.
-She is an old rich broad willing to lie for money.
+Warren is no populist and she would be a slave to the bankers and corporate elites.
+She is an old rich white woman willing to lie for money.
 While I think her shtick will work for her in 2016, nothing much will change in the Democrat party.
-It is and will remain the party of SWPL-ville.
-The GOP is just a collection of rejects with no where else to go.
-Maybe if enough guys like Brat win election, the MAR’s will have a party again.
+It is and will remain the party of deluded upper middle class whites.
+They can’t bring themselves to align with middle and working class whites, so they stick with the party of plutocrats.